dangpg/BikeVR-Docs/docs/sensor-controller.md

 --- | --- | --- | ---
 IR Sensor | `11111111-1111-4b23-9358-f235b978d07c` | boolean | Represents state of TCRT5000 sensor.
 1 indicates that infrared is getting reflected back to the phototransistor, i.e. something is in front of the sensor and blocking its way.

-In order to connect the sensor to the Raspberry Pi, simply use three jumper wire to connect the respective pins:
+In order to connect the sensor to the Raspberry Pi, simply use three jumper wires to connect the respective pins:

 TCRT5000 Pins | Raspberry Pi Pins
 --- | ---